vittoriofortino84/EDTOX/README.md

 - Selection of cell line HEPG2 with expousre time of 24 hours from phase1 and phase 2 gene expression data in LINCS.
 - Selection of the gene IDS which are expressed in the liver.
 - Compiling 2 gene networks from phase 1 and phase 2 using wTO package with bootstrapping resampling method.
-- Compiling one consensus netowrk from the overlapping genes of the two networks using wTO package.
+- Compiling one consensus gene co-expression netowrk from the overlapping genes of the two networks using wTO package.

 ## 2_4_Consensus_Rat_in_vitro_wTO.R
-Consensus network for rat hepatocytes from DrugMatrix and TG-GATEs is generated.
+- Compiling one consensus gene co-expression netowrk from the overlapping genes of the two networks related to in vitro rat from drug matrix and TG-GATEs.

 ## 2_5_PPI_wTO.R
 PPI Network from StringDB for Homo Sapiens is generated.
 A new combined score is generated from  the product of interactions except